HeadBeeGuy/alt-activities/README.md

 - Clean up CRUD actions and add tests for Tag Categories
 - Make the grammar page look less ugly
 - Improve the textbook index page - sort by level and make them look a lot less ugly
+- Change the rendering of Comments (and maybe Activities and Tags) to render by-item so it's easier to use handy Rails shortcuts like "render @comments"

 ---